Academy of San Carlos: History

 The academy continued to advocate classic, European-style training of its artists until 1913.
 In that year, a student and teacher strike advocating a more modern approach ousted director Antonio Rivas Mercado.
-It was also partially integrated into University of Mexico (now UNAM) at that time, although it initially kept a large degree of autonomy.
+Following its integratation into the National University of Mexico (now UNAM), it initially kept a large degree of autonomy.
 In 1929, the architecture program was separated from the rest of the academy, and in 1953, this department was moved to the newly built campus of UNAM in the south of the city.
 The remaining programs in painting, sculpture and engraving were renamed National School of Expressive Arts Escuela Nacional de Artes Plásticas.
 Later, the undergraduate fine arts programs were moved to a facility in Xochimilco, leaving only some graduate programs in the original Academy of San Carlos building.

+In 2011, the glass and iron dome of the courtyard underwent restoration work in order to address issues such as corrosion of the beams.

 Alumni and associated artists

 Some of its most famous first teachers included Miguel Constanzó in architecture, José Joaquín Fabregat in metal engraving, Rafael Ximeno y Planes in painting and Manuel Tolsá in sculpture.
 Another notable teacher here was Pelegrí Clavé, who was noted for his expertise in creating portraits of heroes and biblical figures.

-Catalan Antonio Fabres was a dominant force at the Academy during the early 20th century.
-He would mentor later Mexican artists such as Saturnino Herrán, Roberto Montenegro, Diego Rivera and José Clemente Orozco.
+Catalan Antonio Fabres was a dominant force at the Academy of San Carlos during the early 20th century.
+He mentored Mexican artists such as Saturnino Herrán, Roberto Montenegro, Diego Rivera, and José Clemente Orozco.

-José María Velasco is considered the greatest artist associated with the Academy, famous for his landscapes of the Valley of Mexico and a mentor of Diego Rivera.
-Other artists linked to the Academy are Manuel Rodríguez Lozano, Alfredo Zalce, Andrés José López, José Chávez Morado, Francisco Moreno Capdevila, Luis Sahagún Cortés, Gabriel Fernández Ledesma, Roberto de la Selva and Jorge Figueroa Acosta.
-Matusha Corkidi studied at the Academy after emigrating from Egypt.
+José María Velasco is considered the greatest artist associated with the academy, famous for his landscapes of the Valley of Mexico and a mentor of Diego Rivera.
+Other artists linked to the academy are Manuel Rodríguez Lozano, Alfredo Zalce, Andrés José López, José Chávez Morado, Francisco Moreno Capdevila, Luis Sahagún Cortés, Gabriel Fernández Ledesma, Roberto de la Selva and Jorge Figueroa Acosta.
+Matusha Corkidi studied at the academy.

-Mexican muralist Elena Huerta Muzquiz and her daughter Electa Arenal, both attended the school.
+Mexican muralists Elena Huerta Muzquiz and Electa Arenal both attended the Academy of San Carlos.

 Architects

-A number of important nineteenth-century architects studied at the Academy, including Juan (b.
+A number of important nineteenth-century architects studied at the academy, including Juan (b.
 1825) and Ramón Agea (b.
-1828), who were sent to Rome by the Academy to study with Cippolla.
+1828), who were sent to Rome by the academy to study with Cippolla.
 They sent back sketches of Roman monuments that served as models for Academy students.
-They went on to be professors at the Academy as well as working architects in Mexico City.
+They went on to be professors at the academy as well as working architects in Mexico City.
 They completed the Monument to Cuauhtémoc on Paseo de la Reforma after the death of the engineer in charge.
 Another notable graduate (1863) is architect Manuel Francisco Álvarez, who was also a civil engineer. Álvarez was a city counsellor (regidor) of the capital, president of the Asociación de Ingenieros y Arquitectos, a founding member of the Asociación Francesa para el Desarrollo de la Enseñanza Técnica, Industrial y Comercial; director of the Escuela Nacional de Artes y Oficios; and a member of the Academy of France, and author of many books on architecture.